Every film that has ever been nominated for an Academy Award in any category. Enjoy!

 Born on the Fourth of July

-A true story of innocence lost and courage found.
+A story of innocence lost and courage found.

 The biography of Ron Kovic.
 Paralyzed in the Vietnam war, he becomes an anti-war and pro-human rights political activist after feeling betrayed by the country he fought for.